NathanAsayDong/startup/Notes.md

 #NATES CS 260 NOTES

 Git Commands:
 -add stages
 -commit holds and prepares to upload
 -push uploads to online repo
 -fetch checks for differences online
 -pull copys those changes to local repo
+-also dont forget to add two spaces after a line to make a new line